georgian-io/GAL/README.md

 ## Contributing
 Your contributions, no matter the size, are appreciated.

-If you have a suggestion to enhance this project, we encourage you to fork the repo and create a pull request.
+If you have a suggestion to enhance this project, fork the repo and create a pull request.
 Alternatively, you can open an issue with the "enhancement" tag.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)